"Dec. 5, 2012 -- It's never too late to start reaping the benefits of a heart-healthy diet.

 Animal carcinogenesis studies with sublingual nitroglycerin have not been performed.

 Nitroglycerin was weakly mutagenic in Ames tests performed in two different laboratories.
-Nevertheless, there was no evidence of mutagenicity in an in vivo dominant lethal assay with male rats treated with doses up to about 363 mg/kg/day, p.o., or in in vitro cytogenic tests in rat and dog tissues.
+There was no evidence of mutagenicity in an in vivo dominant lethal assay with male rats treated with doses up to about 363 mg/kg/day, p.o., or in in vitro cytogenic tests in rat and dog tissues and for chromosomal aberration in Chinese hamster ovary cells.

-Pregnancy Category C - Animal teratology studies have not been conducted with nitroglycerin-pumpspray.
+Animal teratology studies have not been conducted with Nitroglycerin Pumpspray.
 Teratology studies in rats and rabbits, however, were conducted with topically applied nitroglycerin ointment at doses up to 80 mg/kg/day and 240 mg/kg/day, respectively.
 No toxic effects on dams or fetuses were seen at any dose tested.
+A teratogenicity study was conducted in the third mating of F0 generation female rats administered dietary nitroglycerin for gestation day 6 to day 15 at dose levels used in the 3-generation reproduction study.
+In offspring of the high-dose nitroglycerin group, increased incidence of diaphragmatic hernias and decreased hyoid bone ossification were seen.
+The latter finding probably reflects delayed development rather than a potential teratogenic effect, thus indicating no clear evidence of teratogenicity of nitroglycerin.
 There are no adequate and well-controlled studies in pregnant women.
 Nitroglycerin should be given to pregnant women only if clearly needed.

 Safety and effectiveness of nitroglycerin in pediatric patients have not been established.